Background image

 Grace's Story

-Originally a cross-country and middle-to-long-distance runner, Grace Brown began her cycling career just six years ago, with her first race at the Australian Championships in 2016 when she was 23-years old.
+Originally a cross-country and middle-to-long-distance runner, Grace Brown began her cycling career just eight years before becoming an Olympic champion, with her first race at the Australian Championships in 2016 when she was 23-years old.

-Her switch from running to cycling came more out of necessity, hampered by stress fractures and various injuries she decided to take up bike riding as it was less impact on her body.
+Her switch from running to cycling came out of necessity.
+Hampered by stress fractures and various injuries, she decided to take up bike riding as it was less impact on her body.

 She joined a local riding club in Melbourne as a way of socialising and meeting other riders, but it didn't take long for her competitive nature to kick in.

-Although she still considers herself a newbie of the sport, everyone else saw this type of success coming, as Brown climbed into the World Tour ranks in 2019 and immediately impressed claiming gold in the Australian Time Trial Championship that year and winning Stage 3 of the Santos Tour Down Under.
+Grace climbed into the World Tour ranks in 2019 and immediately impressed, claiming gold in the Australian Time Trial Championship that year and winning stage three of the Tour Down Under.

 In 2020 she enjoyed her first European victory with a win in the Brabantse Pijl in Belgium and placing second in the Liège-Bastogne-Liège.

-In February of 2021, she took silver in the Australian Time Trial Championship to Tokyo teammate Sarah Gigante, before another silver three days later in the Australian Road Race Championship to fellow Team BikeExchange member, Sarah Roy.
+In February of 2021, she took silver in the Australian Time Trial Championship to future Tokyo Olympics teammate Sarah Gigante, before another silver three days later in the Australian Road Race Championship to Sarah Roy.

-At Tokyo 2020 Brown was co-leader of Australia’s women’s road race team with Amanda Spratt but when attacks started coming from the peloton mid-race she was unable to go with the leaders and eventually finished 47th, 9mins 31secs behind Austrian Anna Kiesenhofer who produced a major upset to win gold.
+At Tokyo 2020 Grace was co-leader of Australia’s women’s road race team with Amanda Spratt, but when attacks started coming from the peloton mid-race she was unable to go with the leaders and eventually finished 47th, 9mins 31secs behind Austrian Anna Kiesenhofer, who produced a major upset to win gold.

 Read More